axelitus/fuel-pkg-history/README.md

 The Controller_History class uses a modified version of the before() and after() controller methods, so if you overload this methods inside your extended controller it won't work automatically unless you call the parent::before() and parent::after() statements inside your own methods.

-Be sure to check the code in the base class and modify it as needed if you don't want to use the parent::before() and parent::after() calls or you need to do soemthing 'special'.
+Be sure to check the code in the base class and modify it as needed if you don't want to use the parent::before() and parent::after() calls or you need to do something 'special'.

 ### Configuration

-The configuration is done using the file history.php in the config directory (you are encourage to copy this file to your app/config folder and edit that file instead).
+The configuration is done using the file _history.php_ in the config directory (you are encouraged to copy this file to your _app/config_ folder and edit that file instead).

-An example of the contents of a history.php config file:
+An example of the contents of a _history.php_ config file:

 ```
 // config/history.php